aws/aws-iot-device-sdk-java-v2/samples/README.md

 ## Pkcs11PubSub

-This sample shows connecting to IoT Core, using a certificate and private key for mutual TLS, with the private key stored on a PKCS#11 compatible smart card or Hardware Security Module (HSM).

 This sample shows connecting to IoT Core using mutual TLS, with the private key stored on a PKCS#11 compatible smart card or Hardware Security Module (HSM)